SitramSoft/HomeLab/README.md

 ## piHole - All-around DNS solution server
 ### piHole - OS Configuration
-The following subsections from [General](#general) section should be peformed in this order:
+The following subsections from [General](#general) section should be performed in this order:
  - [SSH configuration](#ssh-configuration)
  - [Ubuntu Server update](#ubuntu-server-update)
  - [Synchronize time with ntpd](#synchronize-time-with-ntpd)